FraserEtchells/IndustryTeam6/SoftwareCode/Backend/database-code/README.md

     Query to return all entries (documents) in the specified collection
 * Insert many
     Query to insert an array of data as multiple separate documents
+* Search
+    Query to return entries that match specifed columns